sahilsoni960/Fullstack-Development/README.md

 - **Modular Design:** Easily extensible for new data types and LLMs.
 - **Local-First:** Runs with an embedded H2 database for easy setup.
 - **RESTful API:** CRUD operations for notes, snippets, and documents.
-- **Scheduled Tasks:** Automated reminders and content summarization.
+- **RAG:** Retrieval-Augmented Generation.

 Find it in the [`SmartPersonalKB-GenAI`](./SmartPersonalKB-GenAI/) directory.

 ---

-Thank you for visiting my Backend Development Projects Repository!
+Thank you for visiting my Development Projects Repository!
 Explore, learn, and feel free to contribute or reach out with ideas and feedback.